Engineering Science Courses

 This course includes technical sketching, visualization, design, and the use of computer aided design (CAD).
 Topics include geometric construction and modeling, lettering, freehand sketching, orthographic projection, isometric projection, oblique projection, sectional views, dimensioning, working drawings, and the use of CAD software.
 Emphasis is on developing both manual sketching and CAD skills to convey engineering designs in accordance with industry standards.
 S View Course Syllabus

-This is the second computation course for engineering and technical students.
-It is a standalone course and can be taken independently from Computing for Engineers I. Topics covered include: problem solving, data acquisition, instrumentation and control, computer programming concepts, and spreadsheet concepts.
-The course uses LabVIEW software package as the main computational tool.
+This is a computational course focused on developing and implementing algorithms for monitoring and control of engineering systems using LabVIEW software.
+Topics covered include: problem solving, data acquisition, instrumentation and control, computer programming concepts, and spreadsheet concepts.
 B View Course Syllabus

 This introductory course presents the theory and application of the principles of statics for use in subsequent courses and in engineering practice.
 The subject of statics deals with bodies at rest or in equilibrium, including a study of force systems, vectors, analytical methods of solution, friction, center of gravity and centroids, moments of inertia of areas.
 Prerequisites: MAT 272, PHY 151.
 F View Course Syllabus